-Tableau desktop public can only connect to a few data sources (excel & text data) unlike the premium edition which can connect to over 40 data sources.
+Tableau desktop public can only connect to a few data sources (excel & text data) unlike the premium edition which can connect to any data sources.

 Tableau desktop public can’t save workbooks locally in your computer, rather saves in the Tableau public server – no privacy.

 Unlike the premium edition, Tableau desktop public is free to use.

 The two provides environment to enable organizations publish data sources and dashboards for governance and secure sharing across the entire organizations.

 Tableau server in particular is purchased by organization for own installation in on-premise or on-public cloud environment, meaning all overhead cost fall directly on the organization.